agenteo/agenteo.github.com/source/_posts/2013-04-30-use-of-rails-environments.md

 * config/environments/production.rb
 * config/environments/test.rb

-The main purpose of those environments is to configure the Ruby on Rails framework.
+The purpose of those environments is to configure the Ruby on Rails framework.
 [Rails guide link](http://guides.rubyonrails.org/configuring.html#rails-environment-settings).

-In development mode Rails will reloads all app classes and turn any caching off to allow a faster development cycle.
+In development mode Rails reloads all app classes and turns off caching to allow a faster development cycle.
 This is how the app runs on a development workstation.